PaloAltoNetworks/pan-os-upgrade-assurance/docs/panos-upgrade-assurance/api/firewall_proxy.md

 Get the status of the Data Redistribution service.

-Redistribution is used to share data, such as user-id information, between PAN-OS firewalls or Agents.
+Redistribution service is used to share data, such as user-id information, between PAN-OS firewalls or Agents.

-__Returns the clients and agents known to this device.__
+__Returns__

-dict: The state of the redistribution service, and the associated clients, if available.
+`dict`: The state of the redistribution service, and the associated clients, if available.

 ```python showLineNumbers title="Sample output"
 {